German invasion of Belgium (1940): 15–21 May: Counterattacks and retreat to the coast

 Between 16 and 17 May, the British and French withdrew behind the Willebroek Canal, as the volume of Allied forces in Belgium fell and moved toward the German armoured thrust from the Ardennes.
-The Belgian I Corps and V Corps also retreated to what the Belgians called the Ghent bridgehead, behind the Dendre and Scheldt.
+The Belgian I Corps and V Corps also retreated to what the Belgians called the Ghent bridgehead, behind the rivers Dender and Scheldt.
 The Belgian Artillery Corps and its infantry support defeated attacks by the Eighteenth Army's infantry and in a communiqué from London, the British recognized the "Belgian Army has contributed largely toward the success of the defensive battle now being fought.
 Nevertheless, the now-outnumbered Belgians abandoned Brussels and the Government fled to Ostend.
 The city was occupied by the German Army on 17 May.
 The very next morning, Hoepner, the German XVI Corps commander, was ordered to release the 3rd and 4th Panzer Divisions to Army Group A. This left the 9th Panzer Division attached to the Eighteenth Army as the only armoured unit on the Belgian front.

 By 19 May, the Germans were hours away from reaching the French Channel coast.
 Gort had discovered the French had neither plan nor reserves and little hope for stopping the German thrust to the channel.
-He was concerned that the French 1st Army on its southern flank had been reduced to a disorganized mass of "fag-ends", fearing that German armour might appear on their right flank at Arras or Péronne, striking for the channel ports at Calais or Boulogne or north west into the British flank.
+He was concerned that the French 1st Army on its southern flank had been reduced to a disorganized mass of "fag-ends", fearing that German armour might appear on their right flank at Arras, or Péronne, striking for the channel ports at Calais or Boulogne or north west into the British flank.
 Their position in Belgium massively compromised, the BEF considered abandoning Belgium and retreating to Ostend, Bruges or Dunkirk, the latter lying some 10 km to 15 km inside the French border.

-The proposals of a British strategic withdrawal from the continent was rejected by the War Cabinet and the Chief of the Imperial General Staff (CIGS).
+The proposal of a British strategic withdrawal from the continent was rejected by the War Cabinet and the Chief of the Imperial General Staff (CIGS).
 They dispatched General Ironside to inform Gort of their decision and to order him to conduct an offensive to the south-west "through all opposition" to reach the "main French forces" in the south [the strongest French forces were actually in the north].
 The Belgian Army was asked to conform to the plan, or should they choose, the British Royal Navy would evacuate what units they could.
 The British cabinet decided that even if the "Somme offensive" was carried out successfully, some units may still need to be evacuated, and ordered Admiral Ramsay to assemble a large number of vessels.
 This was the beginning of Operation Dynamo.